FutureZQ/HuaweiCompetition/README.md

 # HuaweiCompetition
- This is code of Huawei2017Competition
+This is a code of Huawei 2017 Competition